 Improvements in inventory management can free up significant working capital and reduce the risk of stockouts and obsolescence expense.
 This may involve implementing demand planning systems, reducing safety stocks, and increasing inventory turns.

 Human beings drive business performance, and successful value creation relies significantly on sensitivity to human capital development.
-This goes far beyond bare minimum hiring and compensation and incorporates full-scale talent management strategy.
+This goes far beyond bare minimum hiring and compensation and incorporates a full-scale talent management strategy.

 Effective revenue expansion starts with assertive market research that identifies the optimal opportunities for expansion.
 You need to be aware of market size, growth, competitive dynamics, and customer needs to make informed expansion decisions.

 Competitive research reveals market gaps and positioning opportunities that drive revenue expansion.
-Firms with a strategic acquisition strategy and leveraging market intelligence have been shown to outgain competitors in the acquisition of new market share.
+Firms with a strategic acquisition strategy and leveraging market intelligence have been shown to outperform competitors in the acquisition of new market share.

 Geographic expansion holds tremendous revenue growth opportunities if executed correctly.
 However, successful expansion requires careful examination of regional market dynamics, regulatory requirements, and competition.